Electrospinning-Data.org: A FAIR, Structured Knowledge Resource for Nanofiber Fabrication: Abstract

 \section{Abstract}

-Electrospinning is a versatile nanofabrication technique whose outcomes emerge from a complex, high-dimensional interplay between solution properties, processing parameters, and environmental conditions.
-Optimizing this parameter space for targeted fiber morphology is inherently challenging, often driving extensive trial-and-error experimentation and generating vast experimental data across laboratories worldwide.
-Yet this knowledge remains fragmented and underutilized due to inconsistent reporting and a pervasive bias toward successful outcomes, limiting reproducibility and hindering data-driven research.
-Here we introduce Electrospinning-Data.org, a FAIR-aligned data aggregation infrastructure that organizes dispersed electrospinning experiments into structured, reusable, and failure-aware scientific records.
-The platform is built around a unified process–structure–property data model linking experimental inputs, environmental conditions, and nanofiber morphology, annotated through a controlled vocabulary, within a consistent, machine-readable schema.
-A two-stage moderation pipeline combining automated validation with expert review supports data quality and long-term interoperability.
-The resulting structured, failure-inclusive corpus provides a framework for data-driven research, including predictive modelling, inverse design of target morphologies, and systematic mapping of instability regimes that would otherwise require extensive trial-and-error experimentation.
+Electrospinning is a versatile nanofabrication technique whose outcomes emerge from a complex interplay between solution properties, processing parameters, and environmental conditions.
+Despite generating vast experimental knowledge, the field remains constrained by inconsistent reporting, fragmented datasets, and a pervasive bias toward successful outcomes — limiting reproducibility and hindering data-driven research.
+Here we introduce Electrospinning-Data.org, a FAIR-aligned data infrastructure that transforms dispersed electrospinning experiments into structured, reusable, and failure-aware scientific records.
+The platform represents experiments within a unified process–structure–property framework, systematically linking experimental inputs to observed nanofiber morphology and derived material properties.
+A defining feature is its explicit representation of instability and failure outcomes as structured data — directly addressing the success-reporting bias that distorts the field's understanding of feasible processing windows.
+An expert-moderated contribution workflow combining automated validation and manual review ensures data quality, provenance tracking, and long-term interoperability.
+By establishing a governed, continuously evolving knowledge resource, Electrospinning-Data.org provides the foundation for systematic cross-study comparison and advances data-centric research in nanofiber fabrication.